 Photosensitive oils can cause a rash, discoloration or pigmentation, or even burn the skin so please use caution when applying photosensitive oils.

-Photosensitive oils include:
+The top photosensitive oils include:

-Unique Ways to Use Essential Oils
+Unique Ways to Apply Essential Oils

 Auricular therapy – applying oils to the rim of the ears